The tsibble package extends the tidyverse to temporal-context data. Built on top of the tibble, a tsibble (or

 key argument in

 as_tsibble().
 Therefore, the key together with the index uniquely identifies each observation, which gives a valid tsibble.
-In other words, each unit of observation is measured at a time point for a key or each combination of keys.
 Others—

 precip—are considered as measured variables.